csv/events/hackforchange.md

 At the Bicoastal Datafest, we produced the FMS Symphony, a music video about the relationships between federal spending, the federal interest rate, the debt ceiling and the financial crisis over the past few years.
+A couple months later, we released an R library for data sonification called "ddr".

 We've continued to explore the potential of non-visual senses, and we think that music videos are just the beginning.
 Music videos convey only two senses.
 In order